 - Security contacts must respond to security incident reports from central campus security staff and pass them on to responsible departmental or third party support personnel as appropriate.

 - Security contacts need to have some familiarity with the computers in their department and be able to determine who a responsible technical person is; it is not necessary for the contact to have extensive security expertise.

 - Groups of departments may agree to share contacts for efficiency.

-Security contacts are responsible for ensuring that appropriate personnel take action in response to each security incident (including escalating the incident to an appropriate departmental authority if action is not taken) and that resolution of each incident is reported email@example.com.
+Security contacts are responsible for ensuring that appropriate personnel takes action in response to each security incident (including escalating the incident to an appropriate departmental authority if action is not taken) and that resolution of each incident is reported firstname.lastname@example.org.

 For detailed instructions on how to setup Security Contact profiles, please refer to procedures to setup Security Contact profiles.